PX4/PX4-user_guide/en/advanced_config/sensor_thermal_calibration.md

 :::note
 Active electric heating elements will affect the magnetometer calibration values.
-Care should be taken to ensure heating elements are either inactive or sufficiently far from the sensor to avoid injecting noice into the magnetometer calibration.
+Ensure that heating elements are either inactive or sufficiently far from the sensor to avoid injecting noise into the magnetometer calibration.
 :::

 For the cold soak you can use a regular home freezer to achieve -20C, and commercial freezers can achieve of the order of -40C.
 The board should be placed in a ziplock/anti-static bag containing a silica packet, with a power lead coming out through a sealed hole.
 After the cold soak the bag can be moved to the test environment and the test continued in the same bag.

 :::note